 The Reynagarður Vicarage, built in the mid-1600s and Munkastovan, part of the medieval fort that was built to protect Tórshavn from pirate invasion, await discovery.
-The striking Tórshavn Cathedral, rebuilt in the 19th century, is also worthy of a visit.
+The striking Tórshavn Cathedral, rebuilt in the 19th century, is another of the city's must-visit attractions.

 Today, Tórshavn is a picturesque town of flagstone streets, elegant buildings, informative museums, theatres and parks.
 Local boutiques dot the main shopping strip, Niels Finsens Gøta, while the Nordic House cultural centre offers theatre, dance and music performances in a contemporary space.